ivan-tkatchev/yalz77/README.md

 ----

 This is a variation on the LZ77 compression algorithm.
+It is designed for code simplicity and clarity.

-Highlights:
+### Highlights: ###

 - Portable, self-contained, tiny implementation in readable C++.
   (Header-only, no ifdefs or CPU dependencies or other stupid tricks.)
 - Fast decompression.
 - Pretty good compression quality.
 - Simple 'one-button' API for realistic use-cases.
-- No penalty (only 3 bytes) even when compressing very short strings.
+- No penalty (only 2 bytes overhead) even when compressing very short strings.
+- Fully streamable decompressor: feed it chunks of arbitrarity-sized data, and the original uncompressed buffers will be reconstructed automatically.

-Compression performance and quality should be _roughly_ on par with LZO at highest quality setting.
+Compression performance and quality should be _roughly_ on par with other compression algorithms.

-(Note that your mileage will vary depending on input data; for example, this code will degrade less gracefully compared to LZO when trying to compress uncompressable data.)
+(Compression ratio is comparable to other LZ algorithms when at high quality settings, compression speed is comparable to gzip.
+Decompression speed is on par with other fast LZ algorithms.)

-Usage:
+### Usage: ###

     #include "lz77.h"

     std::string input = ...;
+    lz77::compress_t compress;
-    std::string compressed = lz77::compress(input);
+    std::string compressed = compress.feed(input);

     lz77::decompress_t decompress;